-The international community has a special responsibility here and German and European politics play a significant role.
-Coming after the US, the EU, Saudi Arabia and Great Britain, the Federal Republic of Germany is the fifth largest sponsor of the UN-agency UNRWA, which is using the problematical Palestinian school-books in its schools.

-But it could also use its influence via the good European relationships to the Palestinian Authority, which is responsible for the problematic content of the schoolbooks.
+The international community has a special responsibility here, and German and European politics play a significant role.
+Coming right after the US, the EU, Saudi Arabia and Great Britain, the Federal Republic of Germany is the fifth largest sponsor of the UN-agency UNRWA, which is using the problematical Palestinian textbooks in its schools.
+But it could also use its influence via the good European relationships to the Palestinian National Authority, which is directly responsible for the problematic content of these books.
+In other words: there is a need for political initiatives